RyanAntunes/RyanAntunes/README.md

 ### Hi there, I'm Ryan 👋 🇧🇷

-- 🤖 AI and Data Science Enthusiast 💻
+- 🤖 Information Security and Data Science Enthusiast 💻
-- 🔭 IT analyst at Stefanini
+- 🔭 Network Security Analyst at Danresa
 - 🌱 Always learning new things
 - 🎓 Analysis and systems development - FATEC